Spain's property firms demand debt relief from banks

 But a spokesman said it is constantly seeking other solutions to improve debt and liquidate housing stock.

-“The five-year financings that took place at the start of this crisis are coming to an end,” said Jose Navarro, assistant managing director of the Spain office of international property company Savills.
+“The five-year financings that took place at the start of this crisis are coming to an end,” said Jose Navarro, assistant managing director of the Spain office of international property company Savills (SVS.L).

 The building bust in Spain left banks with 184 billion euros ($244 billion) of bad real estate debt and half-built developments around the country.